russell-archer/StoreHelper/README.md

 # StoreHelper Demo
-Implementing and testing In-App Purchases with `StoreKit2` and `StoreHelper` in Xcode 13, Swift 5.5, iOS 15, macOS 12, tvOS 15 and watchOS 8.
+Implementing and testing In-App Purchases with `StoreKit2` and `StoreHelper` in Xcode 13, Swift 5.5, iOS 15.

+See also [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the `StoreKit1` in iOS 14 and lower.

 # Description
 ![](./readme-assets/StoreHelperDemo0.png)

 Implementing and testing In-App Purchases with `StoreKit2` and `StoreHelper` in Xcode 13, Swift 5.5, iOS 15, macOS 12, tvOS 15 and watchOS 8.

-See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the StoreKit1 in iOS 14 and lower.

 # Source Code
 See [StoreHelperDemo on GitHub](https://github.com/russell-archer/StoreHelper) for source code.